-But how do people find your website?
+But how in the world do people find your website anyways?

 Blogging also helps keep your social media fresh and provides you with new content.
-Instead of asking your social media manager to come up with brand new original content for social media, have them use content from your blogs to create into engaging social media posts.
+Instead of asking your social media manager to come up with brand new original content for social media, have them use content from your blogs to create engaging social media posts.
 By doing this, you're strengthening your social media presence as well as leading traffic to your website.
 It’s a win-win!

 Now, what do we do with all that traffic we have?
 Turn them into leads!
 Every time you have a new visitor, you have an opportunity to turn them into a lead.